 You may have seen these type of pillowcases in luxury hotels or fancy spas.
 Rather than an open end, the pillow itself is enclosed in an overlap.
-We’ve had several emails asking how to create this type of finish in order to keep a stark white pillow from showing along the end of a pretty pillowcase.
+We’ve had quite a few emails asking how to create this type of finish in order to keep a stark white pillow from showing along the end of a pretty pillowcase.
 An envelope style closure also helps keep the pillow from slipping out the end.
 “Make it stay and hide it away.”
-Sew4Home’s got you… and your pillow covered.
+S4H’s got you… and your pillow covered.

-Our design adds a decorative end panel with a pretty accent flange, allowing you to mix three fabrics.
+This design adds a decorative end panel with a pretty accent flange, allowing you to mix three fabrics.
 We originally used the Chestnut Street collection by Joanna Figueroa of Fig Tree Quilts for Moda Fabric, which is no longer readily available.
-No worries though – this technique works great with any standard quilting cotton.
+No worries though – this technique works great with any standard quilting cottons.

 Working with three fabrics is, of course, optional.
 The flange can be eliminated if desired.
 And, if you’d prefer to use a single fabric, you’d need to cut one panel at 21” x 36” and the second panel at 21” x 32”.
 The rest of the assembly would remain the same.

 If you have restless sleepers in your house, this enclosed end also helps keep the pillow in place so it doesn’t shift out of the case with all the tossing and turning.

 We also used this style of finish on our Mr. Bones Body Pillow Cover.
 Check out that full tutorial here.

 NOTE: Fabric amounts shown are for a fabric with a random motif.
 If you choose a fabric with a strong directional motif, you may need additional fabric: 1¼ yards of the main fabric will allow a horizontal cut, and ⅝ yard of the accent fabric and/or the flange fabric will allow a vertical cut.

 - ¾ yard of 44”+ wide quilting weight cotton fabric for the main front and back panels